Gibraltar Broadcasting Corporation: Local news

-At present one news team produces news programming for both GBC TV and Radio Gibraltar.
-The Newswatch programme airs weekdays at 8:30 pm with a replay at the later time of 11 pm.
+At present, one news team produces news programming for both GBC TV and Radio Gibraltar.
+The GBC News programme airs weekdays at 8:30 pm with a replay at the later time of 11 pm.
 It also streams live on www.gbc.gi and is also available next day after broadcast via the Watch Again player.
-No local news is produced or airs on TV or Radio at the weekend or on Public Holidays, unless events dictate differently.
-Newswatch has been using this composition for its openings, closings and stings for many years.
+No local news is produced or airs on TV or Radio at the weekend or on Public Holidays, unless events dictate otherwise.

-News Headlines air weekdays at 8 pm with an approximate duration of 60 seconds.
-From 1 October 2012, as part of GBCs new autumn schedules, the Newswatch Headlines will move forward to 7:30 pm, airing immediately after the station goes on air, and will also incorporate the weather (previously independent at 7:30 pm) and the What's On (diary of events) feature.
+News headlines air weekdays at 8 pm with an approximate duration of 60 seconds.
+For a period from 1 October 2012, as part of GBCs autumn schedules, the GBC News headlines moved forward to 7:30 pm, airing immediately after the station went on air, and also incorporated the weather (previously independent at 7:30 pm) and the What's On (diary of events) feature.

-Newswatch is fronted by a number of newsreaders who work on rotation.
+GBC News is fronted by several newsreaders who work on rotation.

-Due to budget constraints, but taking full advantage of social media sites, local news is also updated via Twitter and Facebook.
-This was recently demonstrated when GBC recently provided Breaking News Coverage and News Updates of the ongoing British Waters incursions by Spanish Police (2012) and two Bomb Alerts (2012) via Social Media instead of opting for a traditional TV news update style broadcast.
+Due to budget constraints, but taking full advantage of social media sites, local news is also updated via X (formerly Twitter), Facebook, and the www.gbc.gi website.
+This was notably demonstrated when GBC provided Breaking News Coverage and News Updates of the ongoing British Waters incursions by Spanish Police (2012) and two Bomb Alerts (2012) via Social Media instead of opting for a traditional TV news update style broadcast.